citp/privacy-policy-historical/4/4n/4ne/4networking.biz.md

 You can ask us to update or remove your personal information by e-mailing us at [info@4networking.biz](mailto:info@4networking.biz) or by writing to us at the address below.

 You also have the right to request a copy of any personal information we hold about you.
-To do this, simply write to us at the following address, enclosing a cheque for **_£10•_** payable to 4networking Limited to cover our administration costs.
+To do this, simply write to us at the following address, enclosing a cheque for **_£10.00  _**payable to 4Networking Limited to cover our administration costs.

-4networking Limited
+4Networking Limited
-2 The Crescent
+Harding House
+St George's Square
 Taunton

-TA1 4EA
+TA1 3RX

 ##  **Comments?**